waqas2712/KiryanaMgmtSystem/README.md

 # Kiryana Management System

-A desktop application for small Pakistani village kiryana (general) stores to replace handwritten stock and customer credit registers with a simple digital system.
+A desktop application for small village kiryana (general) stores to replace handwritten stock and customer credit registers with a simple digital system.
 The shopkeeper can manage products, track inventory, process cash and credit sales, and manage customer khata — all from one screen.

 ---